kontent-ai/delivery-sdk-net/docs/Strong-Types-Explained-–-Model-Inheritance.md

 ## Implementing Model Inheritance

 Another interesting topic with strong types is inheritance.
-Currently, Kentico Kontent content types don't inherit elements from other content types.
+Currently, Kontent.ai content types don't inherit elements from other content types.
 In our [MVC sample site](https://github.com/Kentico/kontent-sample-app-net/), we have the Coffee, Brewer, Grinder, and Accessory content types.
 All of them represent some form of a product.
 They have the following properties in common:

 * Product name
 * Price